RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab04.md

 ## Getting the code for Day 2 ##

-Another set of code and data has been provided day 2 of the course.
+Another set of code and data has been provided for day 2 of the course.
 Navigate to a suitable directory then, clone it and go in to the directory using:

 ```
 git clone https://github.com/RSE-Sheffield/DLTraining2.git